 - David Osmond-Smith

-- and Ben Earle
+- , revised by Ben Earle

-(b Oneglia, 1925; d Rome, 27 May 2003).
+(b Oneglia, 1925; d Rome, May 27, 2003).
 Italian composer.
 At a relatively early stage in his career, he succeeded in transcending the closed world of the European avant garde to address a wider public.
 The vivid, gestural idiom that he developed in the 1960s, and the creative consequences that he drew from other, often extra-musical aspects of the culture around him, established for him a world-wide reputation that sustained his subsequent exploration of a wide, and sometimes challenging, arc of musical resources.
 Of formidable creative energy, he proved one of the most prolific composers of the later 20th century.
-Berio’s long-established status as the leading Italian composer of his generation remains secure....
+Berio’s long-established status as the leading Italian composer of his generation remains secure.